Impressing others seems to be one of the most popular pastimes in the United States, and I'm sure it is in the rest of the world, too.

 True friends accept you as you are.
 It's been said of Jesus Christ that he accepts you just as you are but that he loves you too much to leave you that way.

 When you don't have God in your life, what standards do you follow?
 You think impressing others is the most important thing you can do.
-You gullibly accept advertising's command to buy this and buy that so you'll be a model citizen everybody will admire.
+You gullibly accept advertising's command to buy this and buy that so you'll be a model person everybody will admire.

 I've found I don't have to try to impress God.
 He already loves me.
 He wants me to grow in these qualities every day.
 If you've been living to impress others, get on the right path.